taofeekadisa/azure-infrastructure/README.md

 # Simple_Docker_project
-Deployment of  a containerized a web application.
+Deployment of  a containerized web application.